 Selective nerve root may temporarily worsen the pain as the injection is applied near the nerve root which might get irritated by the drugs.

 Like epidural steroids, selective nerve root block can be applied three times a year.

 Facet Joint Block and Facet Rhizotomy

-This is effective when the facet joint itself is the pain generator.
-It is also a diagnostic method just like selective nerve root block to confirm if the facet joint is pain generator.
+Facet joint block is effective when the facet joint itself is the pain generator.
+It is also a diagnostic method just like a selective nerve root block to confirm if the facet joint is the pain generator.

-Facet joints often can be cause of back pain.
+Facet joints often can be a cause of back pain.

 This procedure is also done under fluoroscopy.

 The needle is inserted into the facet joint capsule to inject lidocaine + steroid.
 If the pain is relieved, the specific facet joint is the pain generator.